aha-project/AHA-Scraper-Win/deps/cports/readme.txt

 /sxml <Filename>
 Save the list of all opened TCP/UDP ports to XML file.

+/CaptureTime <Milliseconds>
+Specifies the capture time in milliseconds for the save command-line options (/stext, /stab, /scomma, and so on...)
+Example:
+cports.exe /RunAsAdmin /scomma c:\temp\ports1.csv /CaptureTime 15000

+/RunAsAdmin
+Runs CurrPorts as Administrator.

 /sort <column>
 This command-line option can be used with other save options for sorting